Dutch sportscar maker Spyker files for bankruptcy protection

 Spyker has had a bumpy history since its revival, almost going under after selling the F1 team in 2007 at a loss, and again after its 2010 purchase of Saab foundered, forcing it to seek outside help.

-Earlier this year, a U.S. court dismissed the company’s $3 billion lawsuit against General Motors (GM.N).
+Earlier this year, a U.S. court dismissed the company’s $3 billion lawsuit against General Motors.
 Spyker had accused General Motors of derailing its plan to sell Saab to a different Chinese buyer from the one that subsequently bought it.

 Since selling Saab, it has concentrated on making supercars such as the B6 Venator, planned as an entry-level sportscar to give the brand a wider audience.